 Q.) How should job seekers position gaps in their employment history when they make their resume?

 Susan: Gaps can be a problem.
-Employers understand what the economy has been like the last several year and that even excellent executives were out of work.
+Employers understand what the economy has been like the last several years and that even excellent executives were out of work.
+Now with the pandemic, there is even more downsizing occurring.
 However, you don’t want to appear to have been idle when not employed.
 You want to fill those gaps with your story so the reader doesn’t make their own assumptions as to why you have gaps and what you may or may not have done during that time period.
-Often, one can position those gaps with independent consulting engagements, personal leave due to (now resolved) family health issues, or some entrepreneurial initiatives they have participated in.
+Often, one can position those gaps with independent consulting engagements, personal leave due to (now resolved) family health issues, participating in educational courses, or some entrepreneurial initiatives they have participated in.
 One executive I worked with used a managed leave of absence in which he was involved in a couple of start-ups to explain his gaps.

 Q.) How do you advise executives who are over 50 to overcome age bias?